ghettosh/ghettocloud/README.md

 install_scripts
 ---------------
 This is where the 'build it' scripts go to.
 Prior to building a VM, the script to actually built it is staged here.
 Then it is scp'd over to the destination (a random host) and run.
 You can use this directory to rebuild or troubleshoot a failed build.

 openbsd-mirror-version-arch
 ----------------
 These are the mirrored directories of public mirrors.
 We'll pull the install media off of these directories.

 pxeboot
 -------
 Symlink to the particular distribution's pxeboot file.
-This is required to pxeboot openbsd VMs.
+This is required to pxe- boot openbsd VMs.

 site-backups
 ------------